-These enormous, cheap and filling Vietnamese pancakes translate (banh xeo means “sizzling pancake”) pancake contain shrimp, pork, bean sprouts and egg, which is then fried, wrapped in rice paper with greens and dunked in a spicy sauce before eaten.
+These enormous, cheap and filling Vietnamese pancakes translate SPECIAL OFFER (1 JAN - 31 DEC 2021)banh xeo means “sizzling pancake”SPECIAL OFFER (1 JAN - 31 DEC 2021) pancake contain shrimp, pork, bean sprouts and egg, which is then fried, wrapped in rice paper with greens and dunked in a spicy sauce before eaten.

 A Hanoi specialty, you’ll find bun cha at food stalls and street kitchens across the city.
 Essentially a small hamburger, the pork patties are barbecued on an open charcoal brazier and served on a bed of cold rice noodles with assorted foliage and a slightly sweetish sauce.

-Vietnam’s national dish a the country’s great staple is pho (pronounced “fur”), a noodle soup eaten at any time of day but primarily at breakfast.
+Vietnam’s national dish a the country’s great staple is pho SPECIAL OFFER (1 JAN - 31 DEC 2021)pronounced “fur”SPECIAL OFFER (1 JAN - 31 DEC 2021), a noodle soup eaten at any time of day but primarily at breakfast.
 The basic bowl of pho consists of a light beef or chicken broth flavoured with ginger and coriander, to which are added broad, flat rice noodles, spring onions and slivers of chicken, pork or beef.

 Central Vietnam does it best.
 Among Hoi An’s tasty specialities is cao lau, a mouthwatering bowlful of thick rice-flour noodles, bean sprouts and pork-rind croutons in a light soup flavoured with mint and star anise, topped with thin slices of pork and served with grilled rice-flour crackers or sprinkled with crispy rice paper.